SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: Experiments

 \subsection{SC4D Experiment}

-We evaluate robustness to initial alignment by shifting the initial 3DGS model in a random direction with increasing radii, progressively reducing the overlap between the rendering and supervision.
+To simulate spatial misalignment arising from occlusions, drift, or fast motion, we shift the initial 3DGS model in a random direction with increasing offsets, artificially reducing its overlap with the supervision.
 We evaluate both pixel-only supervision (\textit{MLP+Pixel}) and our spectral scheme (\textit{MLP+Ours}), and report results for both the training and novel views.
 The right panel of Figure~\ref{fig:shift_graphs} shows the mean PSNR as a function of shift radius.
 As the misalignment increases, the gap between pixel supervision and our method widens.
 Pixel-based PSNR rapidly decreases, especially under larger shifts, while our method remains considerably more stable.
 Importantly, this trend holds for both the training and novel views, indicating improved generalization.
 In the Appendix we provide additional plots evaluating SSIM and LPIPS as a function of shift radius, as well as for supervising with \emph{multiple views}.
 Crucially, even in the case of multi-view supervision the pixel loss collapses under spatial misalignment, while our \shortname remains robust.

 Qualitative results are shown in Figure~\ref{fig:SC4D_anymations} for a representative shift radius of 0.5.
 We observe that our method remains consistent, whereas pixel-only optimization often fails to recover correct pose and structure, and in some cases even pushes the object outside the frame.
 We further report quantitative results in Table~\ref{tab:sc4d_shift0_5_comparison} for this shift radius, evaluated across different deformation parameterizations (MLP and direct morph field).
 We additionally test replacing the pixel-loss phase with LPIPS supervision.
 Across almost all configurations, our method consistently improves PSNR, SSIM, and LPIPS in both training and novel views.
 Overall, these results demonstrate the robustness of our method across parameterizations, spatial loss choices, and evaluation views.